What is the BCAT Test?

 4. Don't panic

 Taking any test is challenging.
-So if you find yourself panicking on the day, take a moment to draw a deep breath and collect your thoughts.
+So if you find yourself panicking during the day, take a moment to draw a deep breath and collect your thoughts.

 If you really can't answer a question, just make an educated guess and move onto the next one.
 If you've worked hard you have nothing to worry about.